ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 3. Valuable to the ESIP community

-Interested participants are encouraged to consider the meeting theme and the discussions and activities of the Summer Meeting registrants when developing a project idea.
+Interested participants are encouraged to consider the meeting theme and the discussions and activities of the July Meeting registrants when developing a project idea.
 The competition does not have a single theme or topical focus.
 A list of awarded projects is [[available]{.underline}](http://wiki.esipfed.org/index.php/FUNding_Friday_Projects).